Lil Dicky: Career

 Burd says he initiated his rap career "simply to get attention comedically, so [he] could write movies, write TV shows and act".
 However, he "fell in love with rapping" and says he's "not leaving that game until [he's] proved [his] point".

 Burd began working on his debut mixtape, So Hard, in 2011.
 The mixtape took Burd over two years to finish because he still had his day job at Goodby, Silverstein & Partners during its development.
 Burd recorded a majority of his early material for So Hard on his MacBook Pro and a $400 microphone; in 2013 he began releasing one song per week for five months straight.
 On April 23, 2013, Burd released the music video for his song "Ex-Boyfriend", the mixtape's leading single.
 The music video received one million views within 24 hours of being posted on YouTube.
 Burd then began releasing new songs and music videos in a series titled Hump Days.
 Following the release of 32 songs and 15 music videos, Burd launched a Kickstarter, stating, "I've officially run out of money...
 In a nutshell, you are funding phase two of my rap career."
 The month-long crowdfunding period began on November 20, 2013, with the goal of raising $70,000 in order to enable Burd to create and produce more music, music videos, and go touring.
 The Kickstarter well exceeded its target, raising $113,000.

 Burd held his first live concert at TLA in Philadelphia on February 19, 2014.
 Burd signed with CMSN for management that same year.
 He planned on "having two concurrent careers going on, as a rapper, and as a comedian/actor/writer".
 Burd released his debut album Professional Rapper on July 31, 2015, and features artists Snoop Dogg, T-Pain, Rich Homie Quan, Fetty Wap, Brendon Urie (Panic! at the Disco), RetroJace and Hannibal Buress.
 Burd appeared in a 2016 Funny or Die video "Watch Yo Self" with Mystikal and Trinidad James.
 On June 13, 2016, XXL Magazine released the 2016 Freshmen line-up.
 It included Burd, along with Anderson .Paak, Kodak Black, Lil Uzi Vert, 21 Savage, Dave East, Denzel Curry, Desiigner, G Herbo, and Lil Yachty.

+Burd has been supportive of Israel.
+In 2017, Burd traveled to Israel for the first time and played two sold out shows in Tel Aviv.
+Also in 2017, Burd performed at the ReKood Music Fest in Los Angeles put on by the Friends of the Israel Defense Forces.
+The event raised over $250,000 for the Israel Defense Forces (IDF).